tashfeen786/AI-ML-BootCamp/README.md

 │   └── Personal experiments and mini projects
 │
 └── README.md

-## 🎯 Objectives

-- Track my progress throughout the training
-- Keep all work organized in one place
-- Strengthen concepts through hands-on practice
-- Build a solid AI/ML portfolio

----

-## 🛠 Tech Stack

-- Python
-- Jupyter Notebook
-- NumPy
-- Pandas
-- Matplotlib
-- Scikit-learn

----

-## 📈 Current Status

-- Actively learning and building
-- Continuously updating the repository
-- Exploring new concepts and tools

----

-## 🔮 Future Plans

-- Build machine learning projects
-- Work with real-world datasets
-- Explore advanced AI concepts
-- Create end-to-end applications

----

-## 🤝 Contributions

-This is a personal learning repository, but feedback and suggestions are always welcome.

----

-## ⭐ Final Note

 This repository reflects my learning journey, consistency, and growth in AI and Machine Learning.